-Common pitfall: Assuming that the rise in creatinine seen in patients on DTG necessarily represents renal failure.
+Common pitfall: Assuming that the rise in sCr seen in patients on DTG necessarily represents renal failure.
 In reality, the effect of DTG on creatinine secretion is of no consequence and does not represent a decline in renal function.

-Raltegravir and DTG can cause headaches when started, but this usually resolves after sometime.
-These drugs may also cause insomnia and neuropsychiatric side effects.
-Raltegravir and DTG can occasionally cause hypersensitivity rashes, including life-threatening rashes.
+RAL and DTG can cause headaches when started, but this usually resolves.
+These drugs may also cause insomnia and neuropsychiatric side-effects.
+RAL and DTG can occasionally cause hypersensitivity rashes, including life-threatening rashes.
 Weight gain is more pronounced in patients taking an InSTI as part of their ART regimen (with the exception of cabotegravir, which is not currently available in South Africa).
-Black women, patients with low baseline CD4+ counts and patients with high baseline VLs appear to be at greatest risk.
-The risk also appears to be moderated by the companion drugs in the patient's ART regimen.
-In the ADVANCE trial, women on a tenofovir alafenamide (TAF) + FTC + DTG regimen were found to gain a median of 10 kg over 96 weeks, with little evidence of a plateau in the increase.
-In women, median weight gain in the same period in the TDF + FTC + DTG arm was 5 kg, and 3 kg in the TDF + FTC + EFV arm.
+Black women, patients with low baseline CD4+ counts, and patients with high baseline VLs appear to be at greatest risk.20 The risk also appears to be moderated by the companion drugs in the patient's ART regimen.
+In the ADVANCE trial, women on a tenofovir alafenamide (TAF) + FTC + DTG regimen gained a median of 10 kg over 96 weeks, with little evidence of a plateau in the increase.21 In women, median weight gain in the same period in the TDF + FTC + DTG arm was 5 kg, and 3 kg in the TDF + FTC + EFV arm.
 In men, weight gain was approximately half as much in each arm.
-The long-term health implications of these findings are currently unclear; however, clinicians should be aware of the
+The long-term health implications of these findings are currently unclear, but clinicians should be aware of the possibility of weight gain, and encourage appropriate exercise and dietary measures to limit this.